 Although this area can initially come across as a laid-back residential suburb, it’s known for its incredibly creative street-scene, including delicious street-food venues, creative festivals and colourful art displays.

 Europe’s largest summer street-art festival, Upfest, is held on Southville’s bustling North Street each year.
 Browse the area’s galleries and art shops where you can buy prints to brighten up your home.
 Walking through Southville, you’ll find a number of dramatic murals painted on local residential and commercial walls, perfect subjects for budding photographers.

 Southville is also known for its Tobacco Factory.
 Originally an old tobacco factory, as the name suggests, the building has become a popular, multi-purpose hub.
 It houses several bars, cafes, exhibition spaces and even a theatre.
-On Sundays, you can visit the Tobacco Factory Market in the local courtyard and sample a diverse selection street food.
+On Sundays, you can visit the Tobacco Factory Market in the local courtyard and sample a diverse selection of street food.